CombustibleLemons/rss-reader/README.md

 To run front-end acceptance tests, first run the server and access 'localhost:8000' via a web browser.

 * Click on the 'Login', 'Donate', and 'About' buttons.
 The page should stay the same because the 'login' button is to be implemented in iteration 2 and the other two have not been directed to pages yet.
 * Look to the navigation bar on the left side.
-A section of topics 'Uncategorized' should be automatically present.
+A section of topics called 'Uncategorized' should be automatically present.
+* Click on the 'x' next to 'Uncategorized'.
+The topic should not disappear because 'Uncategorized' cannot be removed.
 * Click on 'Add a topic'.
 A popup should appear with a box to enter a topic name.
 * Click on 'Cancel'.
 The screen should return to the original home page and the popup should disappear.
 * Click on 'Add a topic' again and this time enter the name 'Penguins' in the 'Topic Name' bar.
 Click on 'Add Topic'.
 The popup should close, the screen returns to the home page, and a topic 'Penguins' is now present in the navigation bar to the left.
-* Copy and paste 'http://interglacial.com/rss/pokey_the_penguin.rss' into the 'Search for a feed' bar on the left side.
-Press enter.
-You should now have a feed 'Pokey the Penguin' under the Topic 'Uncategorized'.
 * Click on 'edit' next to the 'Penguins' Topic.
 An empty box should appear to its right.
-* Enter 'Giraffes' into the box and press enter.
+Enter 'Giraffes' into the box and press enter.
 The name of the Topic originally called 'Penguins' should now read as 'Giraffes'.
 * Press the 'x' to the right of the Topic 'Giraffes'.
-The Topic should not now appear in the list of Topics in the navigation bar.
+The Topic should now not appear in the list of Topics in the navigation bar.
+* Copy and paste 'http://interglacial.com/rss/pokey_the_penguin.rss' into the 'Search for a feed' bar on the left side.
+Press enter.
+You should now have a feed 'Pokey the Penguin' under the Topic 'Uncategorized'.
+* Click on 'Pokey the Penguin' in the navigation bar.
+One post titled 'pokey and the dust storm' should show in the middle of the screen now.
+* Click on the 'pokey and the dust storm' post.
+The grey section will expand and the link 'View Source' will appear.
+* Click on 'View Source'.
+You will be redirected to a webcomic involving a penguin.

 ### What Is Implemented
 An RSS feed that supports a single user, who can make topics, add feeds to topics, delete feeds, and expand and browse posts and feeds.